Michigan pickup truck factory shuts down; Detroit buses roll

 For most people, the virus causes mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-Busch's, a grocery chain in southeastern Michigan, made an urgent plea for new employees.
+Busch's, a grocery chain in southeastern Michigan, made an urgent plea for more workers.

 “The response by the public for groceries and paper products has been overwhelming and unexpected in such a short amount of time,” spokesman Todd Robinson said.